dmz44/Robotics_Assignment_4/README.md

 Recommended reading: [https://docs.ultralytics.com/](https://docs.ultralytics.com/)

-**[Remote PC]** It is not recommended to install YOLO in a Python virtual environment, such as Conda, if you want it to work well with ROS2 or other binary programs installed through apt-get.
+**[Your PC]** It is not recommended to install YOLO in a Python virtual environment, such as Conda, if you want it to work well with ROS2 or other binary programs installed through apt-get.
 This is the primary reason why we did not install a Python virtual environment on Jetson.

 You can deactivate your Python virtual environment temporarily and install Ultralytics packages if you need your virtual environment.

-**[Remote PC]** Install GPU drivers such as CUDA and ROCm, Pytorch, and TorchVision.
+**[Your PC]** Install GPU drivers such as CUDA and ROCm, Pytorch, and TorchVision.
 When installing PyTorch and TorchVision, please follow the exact instructions on the official website. [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) .

-**[Remote PC]** On your terminal, install the Ultralytics package and OpenCV
+**[Your PC]** On your terminal, install the Ultralytics package and OpenCV

 ```bash
 pip install ultralytics opencv-python

 ```

-**[Remote PC]** Here is an example YOLO v11 Python code adapted to a desktop environment.
+**[Your PC]** Here is an example YOLO v11 Python code adapted to a desktop environment.
 We have changed cap interface to webcam for you.
 Replace `PT_MODEL` with “yolov11-seg.pt” or “yolov11-pose.pt” to convert it to seg or pose models.
 Refer to above for full list of model names and associated .pt names.

 **Desktop YOLO v11 demo code on CPU or CUDA**